dlebansais/SimpleDatabase/README.md

     ISingleInsertResult InsertResult = Database.Run(InsertContext);

-The code above opens the database and insert a new row with guid value `myguid` in the `mytest` table.
+The code above opens the database and insert a new row with guid value `myguid` in the *mytest* table.

 # Reference

 ## Defining your database

 A the core of the library is a database description class for your application.
-You define your own class, inheriting from SchemaDescriptor, and enumerate your tables and columns in the contructor.
+You define your own class, inheriting from `SchemaDescriptor`, and enumerate your tables and columns in the contructor.
 Below is a simple example, that defines two tables in a schema named *mytest*:

   ```cs
   public class TestSchema : SchemaDescriptor